Fire ravages ship for 2nd day; sends acrid haze over city

-SAN DIEGO (AP) — Flames tore through a warship for a second day Monday as a top Navy official revealed that a fire suppression system was inoperable when the blaze erupted while the ship was docked in San Diego.
+Flames tore through a warship for a second day Monday as a top Navy official revealed that a fire suppression system was inoperable when the blaze erupted while the ship was docked in San Diego.

 Hundreds of sailors were battling to keep flames away from a million gallons (3.7 million liters) of oil on board the USS Bonhomme Richard.
 The U.S. Coast Guard hired an oil clean-up crew to put in place a containment boom that could be ready if any oil is spilled.
 It also halted boat traffic within 1 nautical mile of the ship and flights over the vessel.